Case Study DE: Life Skills

-DE is a fourteen year old boy with a diagnosis of autism.
+DE is a fourteen year old autistic boy.
 He attends a Special School on a full time basis.
-DE prefers routine and predictability and prefers using visual teaching and learning methods.
+DE needs routine and predictability and prefers using visual teaching and learning methods.

 Areas of Concern:

-On consultation with DE’s parents and teachers, the following were identified as explanations for episodes of challenging behaviour:
+On consultation with DE’s parents and teachers, the following were identified as possible reasons for behaviours of concern:

-- Faces and emotions- DE cannot label emotions and dislikes pictures of faces.
+- Faces and emotions, DE finds difficulty identifying emotions and dislikes pictures of faces.

-- DE experiences difficulty coping with losing at games, particularly games based on luck, due to a lack of control.
+- DE experiences difficulty coping with losing at games, particularly games based on luck, due to him not being in control.

 - Turn taking can be difficult for him especially with peers.